JoachimIsaac/3013-ALG-Isaac/3013-ALG-Isaac/Assignments/09-H03/README.md

 - 3) Finding some element in some Binary Search Tree would require **O(n)** operations **- 3) Explaination: The time complexity of O(n) is valid in this case because it was not specified wether or not the tree was balanced.
-If the tree was not blance then there is a chance where it would have to search through a linked list shaped branch for it's target.**
+If the tree was not balanced then there is a chance where the search would be through a linked list shaped branch for it's target which would take linear time.**

 - 4) Finding some element in a balanced Binary Search Tree would require **O(log(n))** operations **- 4) Explaination: Since the tree is balanced every time a search is made it can be said that it eliminates